szhorvat/IGraphM/Development.md

 ##### igraph

-Clone [this fork of the igraph](https://github.com/szhorvat/igraph) and check out the `IGraphM` branch.
+Clone [this fork of igraph](https://github.com/szhorvat/igraph) and check out the `IGraphM-040` branch.
 This fork is identical to the main igraph repository, except for a few small temporary patches that the latest version of IGraph/M may depend on.
 Compile as follows:

     export CPPFLAGS=-I$HOME/local/include LDFLAGS=-L$HOME/local/lib
     ./bootstrap.sh